lispgames/glkit/README.md

 * `defvao NAME OPTIONS &body GROUPS`<br> Define a VAO called `NAME`.
 Currently, there are no options.
 See below for group definition.
 * `vao-buffer-data VAO VBO BYTE-COUNT POINTER &optional (USAGE :dynamic-draw)`<br> Copy data to the VBO specified.
 The VBO is specified as a number.  `BYTE-COUNT` is the total number of bytes to be copied.  `POINTER` is a (foreign) pointer to the data.  `USAGE` may be any valid usage constant for `glBufferData`.
 * `vao-buffer-sub-data VAO VBO OFFSET BYTE-COUNT POINTER`<br> The `glBufferSubData` variant.
-* `vao-buffer-vector VAO VBO BYTE-COUNT VECTOR &optional (USAGE :dynamic-draw)`<br> Copy data to the VBO specified.
-The VBO is specified as a number.  `BYTE-COUNT` is the total number of bytes to be copied.  `POINTER` is a (foreign) pointer to the data.  `USAGE` may be any valid usage constant for `glBufferData`.  `VECTOR` must be a vector of specializable type for *static-vectors*.
+* `vao-buffer-vector VAO VBO VECTOR &key BYTE-SIZE (USAGE :dynamic-draw)`<br> Copy data to the VBO specified.
+The VBO is specified as a number.  `BYTE-COUNT` is the total number of bytes to be copied, and is optional (this can be guessed from the array contents).  `POINTER` is a (foreign) pointer to the data.  `USAGE` may be any valid usage constant for `glBufferData`.  `VECTOR` must be a vector of specializable type for *static-vectors*.
 Calling this will produce an error if *static-vectors* is not supported.
-* `vao-buffer-sub-vector VAO VBO OFFSET BYTE-COUNT VECTOR`<br> The `glBufferSubData` variant.
+* `vao-buffer-sub-vector VAO VBO OFFSET VECTOR &key BYTE-SIZE`<br> The `glBufferSubData` variant.
 * `vao-bind VAO`<br> Bind the VAO.
 This is not necessary for calling the provided VAO functions, since the VAO is bound automatically.
 However, it may be useful to ensure the VAO is bound if you wish to make GL calls manually.
 * `vao-unbind`<br> Unbind the current-bound VAO.
 Not done automatically.
 * `vao-draw VAO &key primitive (first 0) count`<br> Bind the VAO and call `glDrawArrays`.  `count` is optional only if the vertex count has been supplied to the VAO, e.g. during `make-instance`.  `primitive` defaults to triangles, but may be specified explicitly here, overriding the VAO's configuration.